How To Boot Windows In Safe Mode

 If you still have access to Windows, you can go to Settings from the Start menu and click Update & Security to launch Safe Mode.

 Go to the Recovery option from the left panel.
-At the bottom of the Advanced startup section, click the Restart now button.
+Click the Restart now button at the bottom of the Advance startup section.
 This will restart Windows and run the Recovery Environment (WinRE).
-In this environment, you must select the Troubleshoot option.
-On the next screen, click Advanced Options, then Startup Settings, and finally Restart Now.

 Access via a login page